bengtmartensson/IrpTransmogrifier/README.md

  Probably trying a number of different pre-rendered IRP parse trees, possibly a two-stage strategy, using IRP ["Meta protocols"](http://www.harctoolbox.org/IrpMaster.html#Preprocessing+and+inheritance).

-_Ambition level: should grok (almost) all of the existing protocols in IrpProtocols, but not necessarily be "complete".
+_Ambition level: should grok (almost?) all of the existing protocols in IrpProtocols, but not necessarily be "complete".
 Status: Most protocols work._

 3. Code generation for rendering.
 For a particular protocol, generate target code (C, C++, Java, Python,...) that can render signals